Profession: Polar Explorer

 Biography: Led two expeditions to the Antarctic and was famously beaten to the South Pole by 33-34 days by Roald Amundsen in 1912.

 Scott and his team members died on their return from the pole from a combination of exhaustion, starvation and extreme cold.

 He became a British hero.
 His last note, written as he froze to death, read "For God's sake look after our people".

 - 1908-09-02 Naval officer Robert Scott (40) weds sculptress Kathleen Bruce (30) at the Chapel Royal in London, England

 - 1911-10-24 Captain Robert Falcon Scott's expedition leaves Cape Evans for South Pole

 - 1912-01-17 Captain Robert Scott's expedition arrives at the South Pole, one month after Roald Amundsen

-- 1912-03-29 Capt Robert Scott, storm-bound in a tent near South Pole, makes last entry in his diary "the end cannot be far"
+- 1912-03-29 Captain Robert Falcon Scott, storm-bound in a tent near South Pole, makes last entry in his diary "the end cannot be far"

 - 1912-11-12 British explorer Robert Falcon Scott's diary & body found in Antarctica